Investment Banker

 How is a 100-hour week even possible?
 I call bullshit.

-Asked by sensitivewut about 10 years ago
+Asked by sensitivewut over 10 years ago

 When a deal goes live and there are millions (even billions) at stake, it requires the attention of a small army of bankers and lawyers to close the transaction.
 I worked on one particular ten-figure transaction where there were at least 30 people involved who barely left the office in the two months before it closed.
 One guy got divorced a month after the deal was completed.